 Look for the UNION label!
 The Union Label and Service Trades Department promotes the products and services produced in America by union members.
 When you see a union label—whether it's on a product, on a union shop or union store placard in a place of business, or on a union button worn by a worker—it signifies quality goods and services.

 Customer Connect: Letter carriers use Customer Connect to take advantage of their special relationship with businesses, encouraging business patrons to ship with the U.S. Postal Service instead of with a private delivery service.
 To date, carriers have generated more than $1.9 billion in new annual revenue for USPS since Customer Connect was started in mid-2003.
 Click here to find out more.

 NALC is affiliated with the AFL-CIO and with UNI, an international alliance of communications unions.

-Customer, employee rights when USPS solicits customers to change to centralized delivery: NALC has been made aware of an effort by the Postal Service in different parts of the country to convince customers to agree to change their mode of delivery to cluster box or centralized delivery.
-Click here for information that details the rights of both postal customers and letter carriers.
+Customer, employee rights when USPS solicits customers to change the mode of mail delivery: Updated: NALC is aware of an effort by the Postal Service in different parts of the country to convince customers to agree to change their mode of delivery to cluster box or centralized delivery.
+Click here for the latest information that details the rights of both postal customers and letter carriers.

 New USPS-NALC Joint Contract Administration Manual (JCAM) now available online: The NALC is pleased to announce that the 2014 JCAM is now available online by clicking here.
 The National Association of Letter Carriers and the United States Postal Service are in the process of publishing the 2014 JCAM.
 As in the past, the parties have agreed to share the cost of providing a printed copy of the new JCAM to each office.
 A printed copy will also be sent to each NALC branch upon publication.